LOTUS ROCK

-Why Carbon Steel?
+Why dose Lotus Rock use Carbon Steel?

 Carbon Steel is a type of steel in which carbon is the primary alloying element.
-The level of Carbon contained in steel is one of the most important factors governing its mechanical properties.
-Carbon Steel has no more than 1.65% manganese, 0.6% silicon, or 0.6% copper contained within it.
+The level of Carbon contained in steel is one of the most important factors governing its mechanical properties, Carbon Steel has no more than1.65% manganese, 0.6% silicon, or 0.6% copper contained within it.
+Carbon Steel can be rolled or hammered into very thin sheets of material while still maintaining high strength and heat resistance.
+This allows for rapid heating and high temperatures.
+Advantages of Carbon Steel compared to other Metals

 1) Faster heating effect.
 For kitchen use this is especially important as it saves time and reduces the amount of energy used.
 Stainless Steel, on the other hand, is known to be a poor conductor of heat.